 SCREAM AND SCREAM AGAIN (1970)

 This disastrous, disjointed flick is oddly watchable.
-There are evil Russians (including Peter Cushing), one of who appears to have psychic powers.
+There are evil Russians (including Peter Cushing), and one of them appears to have psychic powers.
 There’s a serial killer on the loose and he seems to be sucking the blood from his female victims.
 A jogger in a hospital is missing a different limb every time he wakes up.
 Christopher Lee makes a brief appearance.
 And Price plays a doctor.
 If you had to guess, would you imagine it’s an evil doctor?